Avaiga/taipy/gui/doc/selector.md

 ### Display a list of tuples

-A selector control that returns an id while selecting a label or Icon^.
+A selector control that returns an id while selecting a label or `Icon^`.

 !!! example "Page content"